medialab/minet/docs/cli.md

 Optional Arguments:
   --compress                    Whether to compress the downloaded files when
                                 saving on disk using -w/--write.
-  -C, --content-filter CONTENT_FILTER
-                                Regex used to filter fetched content.
-  --extract                     Perform regex match on extracted text content
-                                instead of html content using the Trafilatura library.
   --folder-strategy FOLDER_STRATEGY
                                 Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues